Brisbane Endoscopy Specialist

 - Infection

-- A Tear or perforation in the intestinal wall
+- A tear or perforation in the intestinal wall

 - Pancreatitis – if fine-needle aspiration of the pancreas is done.

-- What are the benefits?
+What are the benefits?

-- The benefits of endoscopic ultrasound include:
+The benefits of endoscopic ultrasound include:

 - Minimal risk

-- No need for external incisions
+- No need for external incisions, and often avoiding major surgery

 - Quick recovery